haacked/haacked.com/_posts/2024/2024-07-18-better-config-sections.md

 ## Static Virtual Interfaces Come To Clean Up

-This is all fine, but a little repetitive when you have multiple congfiguration classes.
+This is all fine, but a little repetitive when you have multiple configuration classes.
 I'd like to build a more convention based approach.
 This is where static virtual members in interfaces come in handy.

 First, let's define an interface for all my configuration sections.